wangkuiyi/wangkuiyi.github.io/tile.md

-# Tiled Matrix Multiplication: A Prerequisite to Understanding FlashAttention
+# FlashAttention (Part 1): Tiled Matrix Multiplication

+This is the first part of my reading notes of [Zihao Ye's note on FlashAttention](https://courses.cs.washington.edu/courses/cse599m/23sp/notes/flashattn.pdf).

 I recently came across [a great note about FlashAttention](https://courses.cs.washington.edu/courses/cse599m/23sp/notes/flashattn.pdf), which explains that a prerequisite to understanding FlashAttention is tiled matrix multiplication.
 To confirm my memory about this algorithm, I wrote the following MLX programs.